COVID-19 secure: for employers and others

 To make your workplace COVID-secure, you will have to apply the relevant government guidance to your own particular circumstances.
 Similar information is available for the Devolved Administrations.
 Here, you will need to refer to the guidance for Scotland, Wales or Northern Ireland as appropriate.
 All of this information remains under review, so it is important to keep up to date with the latest directions.
 You can follow developments and access the current advice by using the resources highlighted below.

 In some cases, you may need to refer to more than one set of guidance to make sure you are doing all that is necessary.
-An example might be where you have peripatetic staff based in an office visiting other people's homes.
+An example might be where you have peripatetic staff based in an office visiting other people's homes in England.
 In this case you would have to apply the guidance for offices, working in other people’s homes and vehicles to suit your own circumstances.

 COVID secure: making a start